EPCCed/archer2-intro-to-lammps/_episodes/03-simulation-setup.md

 atom_style    atomic
 ```

-This impacts on what attributes each atom has associated with it -- this cannot be changed during a simulation
+This impacts on what attributes each atom has associated with it -- this cannot be changed during a simulation.
 Every style stores: coordinates, velocities, atom IDs, and atom types.
-The `atomic` style doesn't add any further attributes.
+The `atomic` style doesn't add any further attributes, but other styles will store additional information.

 We then choose 3 dimensions.